friends-ce-3-group/capstone-documentation/README.md

 ## Solution Architecture
 ![Image 2: Solution Architecture](image-solution-architecture.png)

 Image 2: Solution Architecture

+- When a user accesses the website, the user is served with static website files stored in an AWS S3 bucket.
+S3 static website hosting is used as a web server.
+The website will make a JSON API call to get a list of card designs that contains the image source links.
+These image source links are stored in AWS RDS database.
+The website will use these image source links to query the S3 bucket to get the images.

+- The JSON API calls are fronted by an AWS Application Load Balancer (ALB) which contains a target group consisting of AWS ECS tasks.
+These ECS tasks holds the logic for the website's Card CRUD services (i.e. Create, Read, Update, Delete cards).
+The Card CRUD services interacts with an AWS RDS MySql Database via a RDS Proxy to get data.

+- On the website, the user could upload an image as the card design.
+When this function is called, a PUT request is issued into AWS API Gateway which proxies the S3 images bucket.
+AWS EventBridge is enabled on this S3 bucket to issue event notifications (i.e.S3 Object Created event).
+An ECS ephemeral task detects this event and resizes this image into a thumbnail.
+Thumbnails are used in the card catalog images, while  actual images are used for the card sent to the recipient.

 ## Repository and Technology Stack
 To implement our architecture, we have logically grouped various infrastructure components into its own code repository.
-This is to allow decoupling of the infrastructure components to enable efficient development of each component by various developers.
-In addition, each group of infrastructure components could be deployed or teardowned without impacting other parts of the infrastructure.
+This is to allow decoupling of the infrastructure components to enable unimpeded development of each section of the infrastructure.
+Each group of infrastructure components could be deployed or teardown without impacting other parts of the infrastructure.
+(For e.g, The database resource contains data which should persist even though other application resources can be tear-down.
+Infrastructure which supports image upload is unrelated to the infrastructure related to card delivery, and both can be deployed/teardown separately.)

+In total, there are 12 code repositories used to manage the application infrastructure and code.

 **Github** is the version control system used for our code repository and **Terraform** is the Infrastructure as Code (IaC) tool used to deploy our AWS infrastructure components via **Github Actions**.

-In total, there are 12 code repositories used to manage the application infrastructure and code.

 | Repository | AWS Stack | Others |
 | ---------- | --------- | --------- |